-LPEA’s main objective following any storm is to restore power to critical facilities and help as many people as possible.
-When damage is severe and widespread, the cooperative’s mutual assistance network is activated and cooperatives from neighboring regions are called to assist.
-La Plata Electric Association, Inc. employees, suppliers and partners will work around the clock until service is restored.
+LPEA’s main objective following any outage is to restore power as safely and quickly as possible.
+La Plata Electric Association, Inc. employees, suppliers, and partners will work around the clock until service is restored.

 To report a power outage call: (970) 247-5786, Option 5.